PDLT-University-of-York/test-split-site/docs/panopto/panopto-basic-editing.md

 To remove any unwanted cuts, this can be done in one of two ways:

-1. Either by clicking and dragging the cut from within the timeline using your mose, until it disappears *or*
+    - Either by clicking and dragging the cut from within the timeline using your mouse, until it disappears from the timeline *or*
-2. By selecting **Cuts** from the left hand menu and following the below steps:
+    - By selecting **Cuts** from the left hand menu and following the below steps:

+1. Hover your cursor over the cut you want to delete and click on the elipsis menu.
+2. Click **Delete**, as indicated by a trashcan icon.
+3. If you make a mistake, **click** the 'undo arrow' icon next to the Apply button above the video viewer, *or* **hold down** ctrl+Z (Command+shift+Z for Mac users) on your keyboard.

 ![Annotated screenshot of the left-hand navigation menu in Panopto editor](Images/removing-cuts.png)

-3. Hover your cursor over the cut you want to delete and click on the elipsis menu.
-4. Click **Delete**, as indicated by a trashcan icon.
-5. If you make a mistake, **click** the 'undo arrow' icon next to the Apply button above the video viewer, *or* **hold down** ctrl+Z (Command+shift+Z for Mac users) on your keyboard.

 !!! tip